-Eight laboratories in the Battelle Hall of Science are used for biology teaching and research.
+Eight laboratories in the Battelle Hall of Science are used for Biology teaching and research.
 In addition, several small lab facilities, an animal care facility and a two-story greenhouse are available to be used for faculty and student research.
 All labs are equipped with computers as well as equipment and models specific to the courses and projects that take place in that room.
-A state-of-the-art molecular biology laboratory allows students to grow living cells under controlled conditions, while the molecular biology lab has equipment to perform DNA fingerprint analysis.
+A state-of-the-art Molecular Biology laboratory allows students to grow living cells under controlled conditions, while the Molecular Biology lab has equipment to perform DNA fingerprint analysis.
 Two cadavers are used in the anatomy lab, and the botany lab opens directly into the second story of the greenhouse.
-Local resources such as the Metro Parks, Center of Science and Industry (COSI) and the Columbus Zoo and Aquarium are used in course work and undergraduate research.